Fiesta 2017 Model RRP £12,995

-A deposit of only £500 will secure your new 2016 model for this Season if ordered soon
+A small 10% deposit will secure your new 2017 model for this Season if ordered soon

-Please contact us or your local Retailer for further details.
+Please contact us or your local Retailer for further details and available special offers.

 Including Full Awning and ex-works delivery.